 The Lyric Theatre is the oldest surviving theatre on Shaftesbury Avenue and is still full of renaissance charm.
 This theatre has retained most of its original structure and hasn’t changed much since its inception.
 This unfortunately means that there are still some architectural pillars in the auditorium, which might affect the view of the stage.
 That and the fact that it is a U-shaped theatre mean that there are some seats which provide side angle views of the stage.
 For this reason, it is imperative to take some time and choose your seats carefully before booking.
 This Lyric Theatre Seating Plan guide will help you make that decision and ensure that you have a great time at the show.

-This guide on the Lyric Theatre seating plan will help you find the best seats for Get Up Stand Up!
-Bob Marley at West End.
+This guide on the Lyric Theatre seating plan will help you find the best seats in the house.
 Get real-time seat availability and pricing, insider tips on the best seats, and more.

 Navigating the Lyric Theatre Seating Plan

-Lyric Theatre Seating Plan - Get Up Stand Up!
-Bob Marley Musical Ticket Prices
+Lyric Theatre - Get Up Stand Up!
+The Bob Marley Musical Tickets

 Lyric Theatre - Recommended Seats